milkey-mouse/SteamBulkSeller/README.md

 If you're like me, you don't care much about custom emoji or whatever collecting Steam Trading Cards get you.
 Instead, you can sell each of the cards for about 10¢ each.
 If you've got an inventory with hundreds of cards, this can make you enough money (in Steam store credit) to buy a few cheap games.

 This small JavaScript snippet automatically sells all of the Steam trading cards in your inventory.
-It sells them for the median price of each card for the past week's sales.
+It sells them for the median price of the past ten days' sales.

 This script works well with [IdleMaster](http://steamidlemaster.com/) ([non-Windows version](https://github.com/jshackles/idle_master_py)), a program you can leave running to get all possible Steam trading cards from your games.